 Under the WTO Agreement on the Application of Sanitary and Phytosanitary Measures (SPS Agreement), the International Plant Protection Convention (IPPC) is recognised as the international organisation to set international standards for phytosanitary measures.

-The Department of Agriculture and Water Resources works closely with state and territory governments and industry to implement international plant protection standards to protect Australia’s plant resources from harmful pests , while ensuring that the measures are justified and are not used as unjustified barriers to international trade.
+The Department of Agriculture, Water and the Environment works closely with state and territory governments and industry to implement international plant protection standards to protect Australia’s plant resources from harmful pests , while ensuring that the measures are justified and are not used as unjustified barriers to international trade.

 International Plant Protection Convention

 Australia is a contracting party to the International Plant Protection Convention (IPPC), which is a multilateral treaty for cooperation in plant health and protection under the auspices of the Food and Agriculture Organization of the United Nations (FAO).
 The goal of the IPPC is to protect the world's cultivated and natural plant resources from the spread and introduction of plant pests while minimising interference with the international movement of goods and people.

 The IPPC recognises a countries’ right to use phytosanitary measures to regulate imports of plants, plant products and objects that may harbour plant pests.
 Parties to the IPPC have obligations to comply with its principles of necessity, technical justification and transparency in regulating imports.
 The benefits to these parties include international trade agreements, standard setting, technical assistance and information exchange.
 More than 180 countries are signatory to the IPPC.

 International Plant Protection Convention text PDF [103 KB, 18 pages] —revised in 1997 and entered into force in October 2005.